 Cost: Free (don’t forget your fishing rod!) | GPS: -29.853409, 31.040222

-The game of Bingo is fun, easy to play and gives you the chance to win big cash prizes!
-(Only available to adults) Gamble responsibly.
+The game of Bingo is fun, easy to play and gives you the chance to win big cash prizes.
+(Only available to adults) Gamble Responsibly.

-Cost: From Approx R5| GPS: -29.848176, 30.936286 | Website
+Cost: From Approx R5| GPS: -29.848176, 30.936286 | Phone +27 31 001 0235 | Website

 Cost: From Approx R30 (depending on your seat)| GPS: -29.824893, 31.029684 | Website

-Join the energising and rejuvenating yoga classes on the snake park lawns.
-Don’t forget to bring a towel and mat if you have one.
+Join the energizing and rejuvenating yoga classes on the snake park lawns.
+Don’t forget to bring a towel and a natural yoga bag if you have one.
 All welcome.
-Check out the website for a schedule of classes.

 Cost: From Approx R50pp| GPS: -29.847636, 31.035104 | Website

-There are a variety of registered sand artist along the Durban beachfront.
-Many sculptors create beautiful, huge sand castles, some create creative messages combating Rhino poaching and others love to play on humour.
+Many talented sculptors create beautiful, huge sand castles, some create creative messages combating Rhino poaching and others love to play on humour.
 You could even plan a romantic message or Happy birthday.

-Cost: Free (Don’t forget to tip) | GPS: -29.867213, 31.047077
+Cost: Free (Don’t forget to tip well – this is their income) | GPS: -29.867213, 31.047077

-Make sure you don’t miss the educational and fun free-flight bird show during your visit.
+Make sure you don’t miss the educational and fun free-flight bird show during your visit which is fantastic.
 The show features a range of birds from Macaws to Hornbills, Owls, Cuckoos and Kookaburras in unrestrained free flight demonstrating what they would do in the wild.
-Shows are at 11am and 2pm from Tuesday to Sunday.
-(Shows are weather permitting)

-Cost: From Approx R55pp| GPS: -29.808606, 31.017357 | Website
+Cost: From Approx R55pp| GPS: -29.808606, 31.017357 | Phone: +27 31 579 4600 | Website

 Hillcrest Paintball offers a variety of paintball fields and a basic paintball shop.
 Experienced marshals are on hand to guide players through safety instructions and game formats.
 (Booking essential)

-Cost: From Approx R100pp| GPS: -29.743592, 30.729595 | Website
+Cost: From Approx R100pp| GPS: -29.743592, 30.729595 |Phone: +27 74 172 1309 | Website

 La Bella Cafe is a lively Italian restaurant.
 The meals are delicious and homely Italian meals.
-La Bella also has a bar area where you can enjoy sport event on a big screen.
+La Bella also has a bar area where you can enjoy a sports event on a big screen.

-Cost: Free (just pay for your drinks and food)| GPS: -29.844340, 30.999091 | Website
+Cost: Free (just pay for your drinks and food)| GPS: -29.844340, 30.999091 | Phone: +27 31 201 9176 | Website

-These candy carts have been around the beachfront for years, I can remember my parents buying candy dummys and candy floss from these carts when I was a toddler.
+These candy carts have been around the beachfront for years.
+We can remember my parents buying candy dummies and candy floss from these carts when I was a toddler.

 Cost: Approx R20+| GPS: -29.846873, 31.036894

 Discover the suites where the rich and famous are entertained and learn interesting facts from the knowledgeable guides on the all-access stadium tour.

 Cost: Approx R50pp| GPS: -29.829050, 31.030247 | Website

-Self guided canoe trips along the uMngeni Estuary from the GreenHub.
+Self-guided canoe trips along the uMngeni Estuary from the GreenHub.
 Paddle up the river to Conought Bridge and down towards the river mouth.
 Make sure you call and book.
 (Guided tours are available at an additional cost.)

-Cost: From Approx R55pp| GPS: -29.811749, 31.036290| Website
+Cost: From Approx R55pp| GPS: -29.811749, 31.036290| Phone: +27 31 322 6026 | Website